Notice: You are viewing a basic version of this page. Are you using a very old browser? If so, please consider upgrading

 Midwife using an ultrasound device to listen to the baby of a pregnant woman in a birthing pool

 There is no research evidence about the best way to do IA in practice, including what is the best device or counting method to use, and we don't know why IA is not always carried out in line with national guidance.
-Our proposed research will provide high quality evidence in an area where there is almost none at present and where national enquiries have repeatedly recommended further research and quality improvement.
+Listen2Baby will provide high quality evidence in an area where there is almost none at present and where national enquiries have repeatedly recommended further research and quality improvement.
 It will also provide evidence more generally about how to support practice change and implement guidance in maternity care.

 Listen2Baby comprises five work packages